 By Faiza Ahmad Khan

-Just a week before I left for Pakistan to film this documentary, the chief minister of my home state Rajasthan in India (which, incidentally, borders Sindh, the part of Pakistan that I was about to visit), pledged that within the next two years, there would be not a single mud house left standing in the state.
+Just a week before I left for Pakistan to film this documentary, the chief minister of my home state Rajasthan in India (which, incidentally, borders Sindh, the part of Pakistan that I was about to visit), pledged that within the next two years, there would not be a single mud house left standing in the state.

-For many years the central government in India has already had a programme in place, which gives those in rural areas a sum of money to replace their traditional mud houses with brick and cement structures.
+For many years the central government in India has had a programme in place, which gives those in rural areas a sum of money to replace their traditional mud houses with brick and cement structures.
 Traditional is seen as poor and inferior and the fast track to "development" cannot, God forbid, be lined with mud and thatch houses.

-While filming in Pakistan, I shared our chief minister's announcement with an artisan who works with Yasmeen Lari at the Heritage Foundation in a village called Moak Sharif in Sindh.
+While filming in Pakistan, I shared our chief minister's announcement with an artisan who works with Yasmeen Lari at the Heritage Foundation in a village called Moak Sharif, in Sindh.

 "Thank God we're decades behind India in this development business," he said.

-On one of my travels in Orissa in India, to a village called Govindpur that is resisting land acquisition for the mega steel company, POSCO, I met a woman who was rebuilding her kachcha house (made of natural materials, such as mud, bamboo and leave) despite being able to access government funding for a concrete house.
+On one of my travels in Orissa, in India, to a village called Govindpur that is resisting land acquisition for the mega steel company, POSCO, I met a woman who was rebuilding her kachcha house - made of natural materials, such as mud, bamboo and leave - despite being able to access government funding for a concrete house.